adaptlearning/adapt-contrib-graphic/README.md

 >**small** (string): File name (including path) of the image used with small device width.
 Path should be relative to the *src* folder (e.g., *course/en/images/origami-menu-two.jpg*).

 >**attribution** (string): Optional text to be displayed as an [attribution](https://wiki.creativecommons.org/Best_practices_for_attribution).
 By default it is displayed below the image.
 Adjust positioning by modifying CSS.
 Text can contain HTML tags, e.g., `Copyright © 2015 by <b>Lukasz 'Severiaan' Grela</b>`
+## Accessibility
++ Remember to include an **alt** attribute for all your images.
+Screen readers will read aloud alt text content, so leave the alt text empty (`"alt": ""`) if the image does not contribute significant course content.
++ If the alt text is left empty, the image will *not* be included in the tab order.
+If the component is configured to display [title or body text]((https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes)), these will remain keyboard accessible.
++ If the alt text is assigned a value, but the component is not being tracked for course completion, assign the class `"no-state"` to **_classes**.
+Adapt's accessibility mode reports to the learner the 'state' of the component, whether it is complete or incomplete.
+It is not common practice to require interaction with (or 'completion' of) an image for course completion.
+Indeed, a screen reader needlessly announcing the state of an image may be distracting for the learner.
+Assigning the built-in class `"no-state"` prevents this.

 ## Limitations